 CPU overclocks are nice too, but a good GPU overclock might have a stronger impact on the games you play.
 The best graphics cards still struggle at higher resolutions like 4K and 1440p on monitors pushing refresh rates past 60Hz.
 There's no real downside to giving it a shot and seeing what your card can do.
 Take a few hours and set your GPU up to max out its performance and don't look back.

 If you're looking to overclock a card you've already installed, then it's probably time to crack the case and clean up in there.
 Make sure cables are routed clear of fans and don't obstruct case airflow.
 If the card itself has gotten dusty, carefully blow it clean with a can of compressed air.
 If you opt to remove the card for a full clean-up and overhaul, don't forget to release the locking tab at the forward edge of the slot that secures the card to the motherboard.

 While the case is open, it's also wise to check and make sure the current power supply is up to the task ahead.
 Overclocked hardware pulls power beyond normal design specifications and if you're just squeaking by with 100 watts to spare, you'll need to upgrade to handle the additional load or risk hard-to-pinpoint stability problems.

-But recent hardware generations have largely grown more power efficient, so anything but the bare minimum PSU is likely to give you plenty of headroom for an overclock.
+Recent hardware generations have increased power consumption, so you might want to be sure your PSU is hefty enough to withstand an overclock.
 In the unlikely event you do need a new, higher-rated PSU, take comfort in the fact that you'd be doing this for almost any serious upgrade or CPU overclock.

 After clean-up is done, update the graphics drivers to make sure all the latest bug fixes and stability enhancements are in place.
 Occasionally, motherboard firmware updates that further improve stability or performance are also available.
 Consider installing these as well, to give your system a fresh foundation for your overclocking adventures.